christoph-clouds/api_sample_app/README.md

-# Ruby on Rails Tutorial sample application
+# API sample application

+This is a sample application for learning about buidling APIs in Rails.

-This is the reference implementation of the sample application for the 4th edition of [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
+It is based on the sample application for the 4th edition of [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/) and on the [rails 5 api tutorial](https://github.com/vasilakisfil/rails5_api_tutorial) by Filippos Vasilakis

 ## License

-All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/) is available jointly under the MIT License and the Beerware License.
+This source code is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Getting started